 Ankeri Moves to Astra DB for Global Supply Chain Ship Data

-Improve cost flexibility in startup phase and reduce management time by using Astra Serverless
+Improve cost flexibility in the startup phase and reduce management time by using Astra Serverless

-Provide real-time, single source for telemetry data from ships combining hundreds of parameters from multiple platforms
+Provide a real-time, single source for telemetry data from ships combining hundreds of parameters from multiple platforms

 Ankeri’s leadership team recognized a gap in the market around real-time data for the shipping sector.
 While cargo ships and their management applications can provide data for analysis, the data itself is tied to those specific systems, which makes it harder to compare different vessels or use data for deciding on future projects.
 Ankeri’s founders CEO Kristinn Aspelund and CTO Leifur Kristjansson saw a new approach to the industry was needed.